EstimatedEst. Read Time: 25 minutes

 Play Button

-HOW TO DO IT: Starting position is using the cable crossover machine with the arms of the machine at a high angle.
-Grab a handle in each hand and maintain a slight bend in the elbows as you lower the arms downward and inward, allowing the wrists to cross at the top of the movement.
-Take 1-2 minutes rest between sets.
+2. Grab the pair of handles in each hand and maintain a slight bend in the elbows as you lower the arms downward and inward, allowing the wrists to cross at the top of the movement.

 WHAT MAKES IT EFFECTIVE: The crossing and downward portion of this movement is ideal for working the lower chest fibers across midline.